thomasjpfan/flash-attn-whl/README.md

 where `TORCH` is your PyTorch version.

-### Advanced
+### PyTorch compiled with CXX11ABI

-If you got PyTorch from a nvcr image, then you likely need `cxx11abiTRUE`:
+If you got PyTorch from a nvcr image, then you likely need wheels built with `cxx11abiTRUE`:

 ```bash
 export TORCH=torch2.6